Abhinaba12/PicLink/README.md

-It's a applications that's help you to live any picture(jpg,png) in your local storage into online hosting.
+It's an applications that's help you to live any picture(jpg,png) in your local storage into online hosting.
 You can share this link to anyone you want